How to Get Help for an Alcoholic.

 Problem drinking that becomes severe is given the medical diagnosis of “alcohol use disorder” or AUD.
 AUD is a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.

 A person who has alcoholism shows behaviors that can be alarming.
 Actions like this include constant cravings for alcohol, aggression or irritability, financial instability, neglect of personal hygiene, and putting off household responsibilities.
-The person will also likely deny their problems when confronted with them.
+The person will also likely deny their problems when confronted with the facts.
 Additionally, they may make excuses to make their drinking seem acceptable.

 Knowing the signs of alcoholism is the first part of seeking to get help for an alcoholic.
 Being aware of the common excuses alcoholics make can help you identify any suspicious behaviors mentioned above.